Monday, January 7, 2013

 I hope these tips -- my best tips for getting and staying organized – empower you on your way to getting that purchase offer.

-Organization Tip 1: Think systems
+Organization tip 1: Think systems

 If essentials are scattered throughout your living space, and you are always hunting for what you need, maybe it’s time to introduce some systems.
 This means grouping items according to their use.